How to Grow Onions Like a Pro Gardener

 Storing onions properly prevents rot from spoiling your harvest.
 Follow these tips to maximize the shelf life of your onions:

-- Storage ideas include: hang the onions in a mesh or nylon bag, or in nylon pantyhose, which allows them to breathe; store the onions in a wire bin or build your own wall storage bins; layer the onions in a box (but no more two deep); braid the onion stalks and hang the braided bundle (don’t cut off as much of the dried stalks if you want to do this).
+- Storage ideas include: hanging the onions in a mesh or nylon bag, or in nylon pantyhose, which allows them to breathe; storing the onions in a wire bin or building your own wall storage bins; layer the onions in a box (but no more then two deep); braid the onion stalks and hang the braided bundle (don’t cut off as much of the dried stalks if you want to do this).

 - A pungent onion will store longer than a sweet onion, so if your harvest has a mix of both, work through using the sweet ones first.